-The practice had in place systems and protocols to ensure that any dental laboratory work was disinfected prior to being sent to a dental laboratory and before the dental laboratory work was fitted in a patient's mouth.
+The practice had in place systems and protocols to ensure that any dental laboratory work was disinfected prior to being sent to a dental laboratory and before the work was fitted in a patient's mouth.

-The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.
-All recommendations had been actioned and records of water testing and dental unit water line management were in place.
+The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems.
+One of the dentists had undertaken Legionella training but this needed updating.
+This dentist had undertaken the Legionella risk assessment.
+All recommendations in this had been actioned.
+Water testing for sentinel outlets was performed although the check list was ticked to show this had been undertaken the actual temperature was not recorded.
+Dental unit water line management was in place.